adigaandyt/LetsReview-GitOps/README.md

 - **GitOps** - ArgoCD
 - **Logging** and Monitoring - EFK stack, Prometheus, and Grafana

+## Phase 0: Trello and diagrams
+Before beginning to code or setting up anything, I first created a trello board to track my overall goals and daily goals and added bugs as they happen to keep track of my progress and to know what my next goal is.
+I then drew a rough outline of the whole project and made a diagram encapsulating just to know roughly where I'm headed, the diagram changed and expanded as the project advanced.

 ## Phase 1: Repository Setup
 I set up 3 repositories for this project,
 1) [LetsReview-App](https://github.com/adigaandyt/LetsReview-App) The application repo which contains